 33:40 Shooting bridal couples during emotionally “unfortunate” toasts.

-36:00 Learning how brides like to be photographed, as well as who her close friends are, from their Facebook Wedding Page.
+36:00 Learning how brides like to be photographed from their Facebook Wedding Page.

 38:13 Tips for Brides: “It’s really important to know that something will go wrong on your wedding day, but the wedding is just about…love; and your connection.”